-Le Puy Camino is a one-stop-shop for information about the Le Puy pilgrimage route in France.
+Le Puy Camino is one pilgrim's personal guide to the Le Puy pilgrimage route in France.
 I walked this route in the summer of 2016 and was surprised at how little information there was available for English speakers.
 This website is dedicated to helping English pilgrims prepare for this incredibly rewarding and challenging experience.
 Bon chemin!

 What Is The Camino?